Jane de La Vaudère

 Jane de la Vaudère (15 April 1857 – 26 July 1908) was the pen name of Jeanne Scrive, a French novelist, poet and playwright.

-Jane de la Vaudere was born on 15 April 1857 in Paris.
+Jane de la Vaudère was born on 15 April 1857 in Paris.
 Her father was a famous doctor, Gaspard-Léonard Scrive, Surgeon-General of the French Army during the Crimean War.
 She is considered by contemporary critics a participant in the Decadent movement and Naturalism.

 Her poetic works include Les Heures perdues, L'Eternelle chanson, Minuit, and Evocation.
-She is also remembered for a collection of decadent novels and short stories, such as Les Androgynes (1903), Les Demi-Sexes (1897), or Les Sataniques (1897) — probably her masterpiece.
+She is also remembered for a collection of Decadent novels and short stories, such as Les Androgynes (1903), Les Demi-Sexes (1897), or Les Sataniques (1897) — probably her masterpiece.
 She wrote exotic novels as well, including Les Courtisanes de Brahma, La Porte de Félicité or La Gueisha amoureuse.

 She collaborated with the Théâtre du Grand Guignol.
-Vaudere died on 26 July 1908.
+Vaudère died on 26 July 1908.